FWAG East have been involved in several partnership projects with water companies over the past year and will be

 In 2016 and 2017 FWAG East teamed up with Affinity Water and Kings, through the Cover Crop Demonstration Project, to trial the effect of cover crops in helping to reduce nitrate leaching into groundwater.
 The aim was to strengthen the awareness of the multiple benefits of cover crops and convince farmers to try them on their own farms.

 Drinking water standard exceedances for nitrate is a frequent occurrence in several Hertfordshire groundwater catchments and Affinity Water has identified cover crops to be a promising method to tackle this problem due to their ability to catch nitrates.

-Within the project three local farms were asked to set up demonstration plots.
-At each site six different types of cover crop were grown.
+Within the project three local farms were asked to set up cover crop demonstration plots.
+Different cover crop species were grown within the different plots.
 Soil and plant tissue samples were taken at the beginning and end of the trial.
-At one site, porous pots were installed underneath the cover crops to collect water, so that samples could be tested for nitrate.
+At two sites, porous pots were installed underneath the cover crops to collect water, so that samples could be tested for nitrate.
 The project will be taking place again this year!

 The Essex Rivers Hub

 The Essex Rivers Hub is a partnership project that has been developed by the Essex Wildlife Trust and the Environment Agency.
 The aim is to provide a way for all local people to get involved in helping to improve the water quality of our rivers.
 Landowners are a vital partner in this process and the Project aims to support a hands-on approach to establish practical, balanced and cost-effective farm management solutions.

 FWAG East is visiting farms in the catchment to discuss specific funded projects that can be undertaken to help farmers protect water quality in rivers.